Dublin Therapeutic Massage Clinic

 - It will be necessary not to arrive more than 5 minutes before any appointment as the client cannot be permitted to enter prior to this.

-- As client you will be also asked to attend by yourself, unless the client is a minor or vulnerable adult and in which case the guardian will also be required to go through the above process.
+- Clients will be asked to attend alone, unless the client is a minor or vulnerable adult, in which case the guardian will also be required to go through the above process.

-- Clients will also be asked not to arrive with any unnecessary items.
+- Clients will be asked not to arrive with any unnecessary items.

 The following sections will cover key information and actions, which will be backed up by the checklists below.
 They are as follows:

 Section 2: Risk Assessment (Health & Safety Statement)

 Section 3: Increased Control Measures to manage COVID-19